tanishqraghuwanshi678-afk/Vityarthi/README.md

 #  Features:
 Add lost or found item details:
+Users can report items they have lost or found, view a list of items, and filter them based on categories or search terms:

 - Store item name, location, and contact number.
 - View all submitted items.